CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 ## Glossary

-* **feature** - A combination of a single piece of geometry and corresponding metadata.
-* **geometry** - Any geometric entity such as a vertex, texel, or larger structures like meshes or patches of texels.
-* **metadata** - Application-specific properties associated with geometry.
-* **class** - A high-level description of one or more associated pieces of metadata (called properties).
-* **property** - A description of a single piece of metadata.
-This includes information such as a datatype.
-* **instance** - A concrete representation of a class consisting of a value for every property.
-* **instance table** - A mapping of instance IDs to metadata for each instance.
-The values are stored in parallel property arrays.
 * **buffer** - a contiguous sequence of bytes used for storing binary data.
 This is equivalent to the [glTF `buffer` concept](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views).
 * **buffer view** or `bufferView` - A subsequence of a buffer that represents a single array.
 A buffer view is completely contained within a buffer.
 This is equivalent to the [glTF `bufferView` concept](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views), though applied to a broader set of data types.
-* **property array** - A single array that stores values for one property.
+* **class** - A high-level description of one or more associated pieces of metadata (called properties).
+* **component** (of an element) - For elements of type `ARRAY`, the values contained within are called components.
+In other words, a property array contains elements which contain components.
 * **element** (of a property array) - a single entry of a property array.
 This stores the value of one property for a single instance.
-* **component** (of an element) - For elements of type `ARRAY`, the values contained within are called components.
-In other words, a property array contains elements which contain components.
-* **metadata texture** - A texture that represents a property directly, no instance table needed
 * **encoding** - A concrete method of storing metadata in a format such as JSON, binary, or textures.
+* **instance** - A concrete encoding of a class consisting of a value for every property of the class.
+* **instance table** - A table of metadata values indexed by instance IDs.
+The columns of the table are a set of parallel property arrays.
+* **metadata** - Additional application-specific properties in a structured format.
+* **metadata texture** - A texture that represents property values directly without need for an instance table.
+* **property** - A description of a single piece of metadata.
+This includes information such as a datatype.
+* **property array** - A single array that stores values for one property.